JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_1.md

 5\.
 The hand on the hair-side together with the <span id="p168">[<sup><small>p.
 168</small></sup>]</span> thumb, (if) desirous of both (male and female children).

 6\. [^389].
-Leading her three times round the fire and the water-pot, so that their right sides are turned towards (the fire, &c.), he murmurs, ‘This am I, that art thou; that art thou, this am I; the heaven I, the earth thou; the Sâman I, the _Ri_<i>k</i> thou.
+Leading her three times round the fire and the water-pot, so that their right sides are turned towards (the fire, &c.), he murmurs, ‘This am I, that art thou; that art thou, this am I; the heaven I, the earth thou; the Sâman I, the <i>Rik<i> thou.
 Come!
 Let us here marry.
 Let us beget offspring.
 Loving, bright, with genial mind may we live a hundred autumns.’

 7\. [^390].
 Each time after he has lead her (so) round, he makes her tread on the stone with (the words), ‘Tread on this stone; like a stone be firm.
 Overcome the enemies; tread the foes down.’

 8\. [^391].
 Having ‘spread under’ (i.e. having first poured Â<i>g</i>ya over her hands), her brother or a person acting in her brother's place pours fried grain twice over the wife's joined hands.

 9\. [^392].
-Three times for descendants of _G_amadagni.
+Three times for descendants of <i>G</i>amadagni.

 10\.
 He pours again (Â<i>g</i>ya) over (what has been left of) the sacrificial food,